-It can lead to a decrease in uric acid levels in the blood due to associated kidney problems (i.e. Fanconi syndrome) that increase urinary uric acid excretion.
+It can decrease uric acid levels in the blood due to associated kidney problems (i.e., Fanconi syndrome) that increase urinary uric acid excretion.

 Normalize low uric acid

-Correcting low or deficient zinc levels can help raise the serum uric acid level.
+Correcting low zinc levels can help raise the serum uric acid level.

 What Causes Low Uric Acid Levels?